acm3851/embedding_tensor/README.md

-# Embedding Tensor
+# Embedding Tensor (Beta)
 This code contains a number of functions that are useful in determining equivalence of tensors.
+This code is in beta.

 ### generate_init_tensor(num_polygons)
 generates the tensor corresponding to 6^num_polygons.